eloquenza/VisHub/README.md

 In this project, students (read: here just me) are getting familiar with the Five Design Sheet methodology in order to learn a more formal design process.
 The professor acts as the client for our application.
 By creating the design sheets, students (again, just me) are forced to externalize their internal thoughts which makes it easier to discuss the design ideas with their professor.

+## Folder organization

+* [./application](./application): contains the application itself
+* [./decisions](./decisions): contains documents of "important" decisions taken
+* [./design-sheets](./design-sheets): contains the design-sheets that were submitted
+* [./data](./data): contains the preprocessed data and scripts/information used to reduce said data, see ./application/src/data for reduced data that is being used for the visualizations

 ## How to start